-Summary: Kensa mitigates concerns that plans for widespread deployment of heat pumps will unduly increase strain on the electricity grid.
+Summary: Kensa explains how plans for widespread deployment of heat pumps will help to reduce strain on the electricity grid.

 - A report found the electrification of domestic heating on the grid is far less problematic than previously thought.